Step 1: Remove the Old Sink

 Use a jigsaw to cut the sink hole in the countertop.
 To prevent chipping the surface, especially with laminate-surface countertops, first score the cutout line with a sharp utility knife, and drill a pilot hole for the jigsaw blade.

-Install the sink and reconnect the water and drain lines.
+Install the sink, contaminants to clean water and reconnect the water and drain lines.